 Since this recipe is easy to put together and a great way to start to explore healthy snacking, we’ve tagged it Healthy + Whole to go along with that project.
 (Just don’t eat the whole jar!)
 Throw it on yogurt, eat it with milk, or just dry as a quick snack on the run.

 PS We received this quinoa as a gift from Fair Trade USA in honor of the United Nations Declaration of 2013 as the International Year of Quinoa.
 There’s currently quite a bit of talk out there about ethical growing of quinoa.
 To us, it’s important to know that growers treat farmers, communities and the land with respect and ensure sustainable growing and business practices, so we were glad to hear that the company, Alter Eco, is committed to doing so!

 - ½ cup almonds

 - 2 tablespoons olive oil

 - ¼ cup honey

 - ½ cup dried golden raisins (or other dried fruit)

-- *Note: Can easily be doubled and fit on one baking sheet.
+- *Note: This recipe can easily be doubled and fit on one baking sheet.

 - Chop ½ cup almonds.
-In a medium bowl, combine ¾ cup quinoa, ½ cup pumpkin seeds, ½ cup chopped almonds, and ½ teaspoon kosher salt.
+In a medium bowl, combine chopped almonds, ¾ cup quinoa, ½ cup pumpkin seeds, and ½ teaspoon kosher salt.
 Stir in 2 tablespoons olive oil and ¼ cup honey to thoroughly combine.
 Spread onto a baking sheet.

 - Bake for 20 minutes, stirring a few times during baking.
-Add ½ cup golden raisins (or any dried fruit) and let cool 15 minutes.
+Remove from the oven and add ½ cup golden raisins (or other dried fruit) and let cool 15 minutes.
 Break any large chunks into small pieces and store in an airtight container.